 If you edit your target keywords right in the SEO Writing Assistant, the new template is generated and you are charged with the respective number of SEO Ideas units — the target keyword amount equals the SEO Ideas unit amount charged.

-The limits for Plagiarism checker feature are different, no SEO Ideas units.
+The limits for Plagiarism checker feature are separate from your SEO Ideas units.
 The limits for this feature are as follows:

-- 10 checks are available in a month for Guru subscription
+- 5 checks are available per month for a Guru subscription

-- 20 checks are available in a month for Business subscription
+- 10 checks are available per month for a Business subscription